Back to Countries

 Considerations

-• !Quebec requires French proficiency for many services and has distinct immigration rules
+• !Quebec requires French proficiency for most immigration streams

 Quick Stats